10 DELEGATION MISTAKES YOU MUST AVOID AS A NEW MANAGER

 Check in regularly to provide guidance and answer any questions they may have.

-By being proactive in your communication and providing ongoing support, you can minimise the likelihood of reverse delegation occurring.
+By being proactive in your communication and providing ongoing support, you can minimize the likelihood of reverse delegation occurring.

 Remember, effective delegation is about empowering others while maintaining accountability.